When the April wind wakes the call for the soil, I hold the plough

 The columbine is unfolding,

-the hops vines are reaching for the sky,
+the hops vines are reaching for the sky, the hosta is twisting right out of the ground.

 The irises, bleeding heart, spiderwort, mints, marsh marigolds, vinca, magic lily, peonies and may apple are all up and doing fine.
 The azalea is even getting ready to bloom.